brightshine1111/ok_computer_site/README.md

 - Non-Latin characters, like Greek, Arabic, and Chinese
 - Even emojis 😯 😄

-Most characters can be simply enlcosed in quotes to be stored in a variable:
+Most characters can be simply enlcosed in quotes to be stored as a string variable:

 ```
 >>> apple = "Je suis presé"